aimms/documentation/datalink/examples.rst

         }
     }

-In this declaration section we see that we have one set :token:`Countries` with index :token:`c`, and two parameters :token:`January` and :token:`May` that have index :token:`c` as domain.
+In this declaration section, we see that we have one set :token:`Countries` with index :token:`c`, and two parameters :token:`January` and :token:`May` that have index :token:`c` as domain.
 It is clear from the data source what data has to be read into which identifier.
 The values from column "Country" should be read into set :token:`Countries` and the columns "Jan" and "May" should be read into :token:`January` and :token:`May`.

 We can now look at what DataLink has to do in order to read data from the source into the model.
 For each row in the data source it has to read in the value of the domain :token:`c` (i.e. Iceland) and make sure that it exist in the AIMMS model.
 Then it can read in the value of the parameters (I.e for Jan 1.9), but it also has to tell that this value corresponds to domain :token:`c` that was read in just before (Iceland).
 In AIMMS the columns are not independent and domain values have to be send to AIMMS multiple times.
 DataLink can speed this up by using some clever caching such that domain values only need to be send once.